kubernetes-sigs/kind/site/content/docs/design/principles.md

 State is offloaded into the "node" containers in the form of labels, files in the container filesystem, and processes in the container.
-The cluster itself stores all state.
+The cluster itself stores all states.
 No external state stores are used and the only stateful process is the container runtime. kind does not itself store or manage state.

 This simplifes a lot of problems and eases portability, while forcing cluster